tom-bomba/Projects/README.md

 Feel free to take a look and take a template or two!

 Some of these templates go beyond free tier.
-Since these are just play environments, no_log isn't enabled.
+These are intended for testing/play, not for prod.
 User beware.

 ## EC2 TO SERVERLESS
 Create a simple webserver on an EC2 instance.
 It should be able to store/retrieve user-provided info as well as authenticate users.
 Make it highly available and decouple DB from the frontend.
 Finally, refactor to allow full serverless implementation: static on s3, backend handled by lambda + API GW.